History of Aldro

 In the summer of 2001, after 17 years, Ian and Jo Argyle retired, and the reins were handed over to David and Sue Aston.
 They spent the next fourteen years filling the school and building a legacy of academic scholarship and all-round excellence.
 The school has also seen considerable success through chess, shooting and huge numbers of model railway enthusiasts.
 Their passion for music and the performing arts has seen record numbers of boys taking part in concerts, performances and music lessons.
 Development pace didn't slow down much, and the school was delighted to welcome the Earl of Wessex to open the new Aston Sports Centre in June 2015, just before David and Sue's retirement.
 The summer of 2015 saw the handover from the Astons to James and Jenny Hanson.
-James stepped down as Headmaster on health grounds in 2018 and the Governors asked Chris Rose, deputy head for over ten years, ably served as Acting Headmaster.
+James stepped down as Headmaster on health grounds in 2018 and following a year when Chris Rose, Deputy Head for over ten years, ably served as Acting Headmaster.
 Chris Carlier was appointed Aldro's new Headmaster from September 2019.

 The War Memorial Chapel